carokrny/find_my_hat/README.md

 3. run $ node main.js

 ## Future Work
-* Add graphics/coloring to better show the user's current position on the field.
 * Add additional arrow key functionality to navigate the field.
 * Add a maze solver so that every randomly generated field is solvable.